michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 7. And I heard a voice which said to me, Shemun, arise, slay, and eat.

-8. And I said, Not so, my Lord; for nothing hath entered my mouth that is unclean or profane.Or, polluted.
+8. And I said, Not so, my Lord; for nothing hath entered my mouth that is unclean or profane.

 9. And again the voice said to me from heaven, What Aloha hath cleansed make not thou to be polluted.